marco262/my_wiki/data/onednd/subclass/champion.md

 ### Level 15: Superior Critical

-Your attack rolls with weapons and Unarmed Strikes can now score a critical hit on a roll of 18–20.
+Your attack rolls with weapons and [[glossary:Unarmed Strike|Unarmed Strikes]] can now score a critical hit on a roll of 18–20.

 ### Level 18: Survivor